FlyJingFish/AndroidAOP/docs/getting_started.md

         apply plugin: "android.aop"
         ```

+        1.  :man_raising_hand: If you have the `com.google.dagger:hilt-android-gradle-plugin` plugin in your project, put this plugin before it.

 === "Kotlin"

     - Using the **plugins DSL**:
         ```kotlin

         plugins {
-          //Required item 👇 apply is set to true to automatically apply debugMode to all modules, if false, follow step 5 below. id("io.github.FlyJingFish.AndroidAop.android-aop") version "2.2.6" apply true
+          //👇Required item (1)👈 apply is set to true to automatically apply debugMode to all modules, if false, follow step 5 below. id("io.github.FlyJingFish.AndroidAop.android-aop") version "2.2.6" apply true
         }
         ```

+        1.  :man_raising_hand: If you have the `com.google.dagger.hilt.android` plugin in your project, put this plugin before it.

     - Using **legacy plugin application**:

         ```kotlin
         buildscript {
              dependencies {
-                 //Required items 👇
+                 //👇Required items (1)👈
                  classpath("io.github.FlyJingFish.AndroidAop:android-aop-plugin:2.2.6")
              }
         }
         //👇Add this sentence to automatically apply debugMode to all modules.
 If not, follow step 5 below. apply(plugin = "android.aop")
         ```

+        1.  :man_raising_hand: If you have the `com.google.dagger:hilt-android-gradle-plugin` plugin in your project, put this plugin before it.

+!!! note
+    **If you use the hilt plugin in your project, pay attention to the order of importing plugins mentioned in the article (click the "+" above to see more information)**

 <img src="/AndroidAOP/svg/two.svg#only-light" align = "center" />
 <img src="/AndroidAOP/svg/two_dark.svg#only-dark" align = "center" />